Gathering Prey: Pilate

 A drug dealing psychopath who kills without remorse.
 He is the leader of the gang the Disciples and the prime suspect in Henry's disappearance.

 Published

-Gathering Prey was published on April 25, 2015 by G.P.
+Gathering Prey was published on April 25, 2015, by G.P.
 Putnam's Sons publishing which is a division of Penguin Random House.

 Reviews

-Gathering Prey was a Mass Market Paperback best seller, an Indie best seller and one of the top ten book on Apple's iBooks's-US.
-Gathering Prey is one of the Top Hundred Books of 2015 according to USA Today.
+Gathering Prey was a Mass Market Paperback best seller, an indie best seller and one of the top ten book on Apple's iBooks-US.
+Gathering Prey was one of the Top Hundred Books of 2015 according to USA Today.
 The Lansing State Journal considered Gathering Prey to be one of Sandford's best crime books.